tidev/titanium-sdk/tests/modules-source/ti.modulesdk920/README.md

 This module is built with Titanium SDK 9.2.0.

-Used by the unit test suite to verify module backward compatibility support when running on with newer Titanium version (ex: Titanium SDK 10.0.0).
+Used by the unit test suite to verify module backward compatibility support when running with a newer Titanium version (ex: Titanium SDK 10.0.0).

 # How to Build